 Supplements & Over-the-Counter Solutions

 Supplements and over-the-counter solutions may be effective in easing urinary symptoms…if you choose wisely.
 We recommend consulting with your healthcare provider first to ensure you’re using something with optimal efficacy and safety (i.e. backed by clinical research) or consulting with Elektra’s providers.
 Here’s a quick primer from our team on how to go about selecting high-quality supplements.
+These supplements may be helpful specifically for frequent UTIs:

 The studies on probiotic supplements for UTI prevention and treatment show mixed results.
 They can’t hurt, and may help.
 We suggest trying probiotics with Lactobacillus rhamnosus and Lactobacillus reuteri bacteria as part of a UTI prevention strategy — they’ll often be labeled as “vaginal and urinary health.”